jpda/msaljs-axios-intercept/README.md

 working:

 - `loginRedirect` from login page
-- interceptor using msal methods
+- interceptor using msal methods, provided login has happened first
 - `loginPopup` from any page

 todo: